bobshafer/PITkit/README.md

 20. The system’s memory of successful determinations is not stored in a location, but is performed as a persistent pattern through time.
 A law is a habit.
 21. The persistence of these patterns imposes constraints on future determinations.
 This resistance to change is a form of cosmic inertia.
 22. This cosmic inertia is not an abstract concept; it is physically instantiated as an energy density.
 This energy is the source of the phenomenon observed as dark matter.
+23. The fundamental Interface is a sphere of potential, anchored to a single Planck-scale point.
+The stable patterns on these spheres form the natural "language" of the universe's laws.